 Sad Blokes - Understanding men's responses to their depression

 Sad But Not Dead - Working with the Suicidal Man

-Barry is the team leader of the Mental Wellbeing Team in SWSLHD Health Promotion Service.
-Barry has 29 years’ experience working in wellbeing and suicide prevention at the local, national and international levels.
+Barry has 30 years’ experience working in wellbeing and suicide prevention at the local, national and international levels.
 Known for his leadership and broad ranging work in wellbeing, community based initiatives and strength based approaches to suicide prevention, intervention and postvention, he has lectured and mentored programs all over the world and been a member of many advisory committees.
 He has a particular interest in gendered responses to suicide and mental illness and brings a wealth of knowledge and passion for building wellbeing in men.
 A Health Sociologist and Public Health practitioner, Barry has a long term interest in the social determinants of well-being, especially the impact of social exclusion or inclusion on mental health along with the role of human rights in suicide prevention.

 Catering: In order to provide this workshop for free this workshop will not be catered.
 You will need to bring your own lunch.
 There are food outlets on the hospital premises where lunch can be purchased.
 Tea and coffee will be supplied

 What are my transport/parking options getting to the event?